 Yes.
 They call it “privacy masking,” and just like most security cameras, you’re able to draw over an area in your camera’s view to avoid getting motion alerts from that area.
 It’s great for areas like a front porch or driveway.

-Yes, our Argus 2 has Two-Way Talk, which can be accessed next to the Playback button on Reolink’s app.
-Audio performed well during our tests, allowing us to communicate clearly from anywhere.
+Yes.
+The Argus 2 has Two-Way Talk, which can be accessed next to the Playback button on Reolink’s app.
+Audio performed well during my tests, allowing clear communication from anywhere.

-No. Motion features on Argus 2 are pretty basic.
-If you’re looking for a camera with advanced features like person detection, we’ve found Google Nest IQ’s cameras do the job very well.
+No. Motion features on the Reolink Argus 2 are pretty basic.
+If you’re looking for a camera with advanced features like person detection, Google Nest cameras do the job very well, too.

 Gallagher, J. (2020, Oct.
 25) What is Ethernet?
 Career Karma.